SS Laurentic (1927): Passenger career

 The damage to Laurentic was not severe, but was estimated to have cost £20,000.
 Repairs were immediately made, as the ship was scheduled to take pilgrims from Dublin to Lourdes on 6 September.
 Harland & Wolff completed the repairs in time for her to be able to cruise.
 This proved to be her last commercial voyage.
 From December 1935, the ship was laid up in the River Mersey.

 After nine months laid up, in September 1936 Laurentic was dry docked in Gladstone Dock in Liverpool to return her to working order.
 She then sailed to Southampton to embark British troops on 14 September to take to Haifa in response to the Arab revolt in Palestine.
 She then returned to Southampton where she was again laid up.
 In 1937 she took part in the Coronation Naval Review of George VI at Spithead carrying government guests.
 From April 1938 she was laid up again, at first at Southampton and later at Falmouth.

 Armed merchant cruiser

-On 26 August 1939, a few days before the Second World War, the Admiralty requisitioned Laurentic.
+On 26 August 1939, a few days before the World War II, the Admiralty requisitioned Laurentic.
 Her conversion into an armed merchant cruiser (AMC) for the Royal Navy was completed on 15 October.
 Her armament included BL 6-inch Mk XII naval guns, QF 3-inch 20 cwt anti-aircraft guns, and depth charges.
 She was commissioned as HMS Laurentic with the pennant number F51.
 She was one of the last ships of the Royal Navy to be bunkered with coal.